mattxmade/tdd-jest-practice/04-caesar-cipher/README.txt

 A caesarCipher function that takes a string and returns it with each character “shifted”.
-Read more about how a Caesar cipher works on this website.

 Test wrapping from z to a.
 Test keeping the same case.